Abstract and concrete labour: Abstract labour and exchange

 Marx himself considered that all economising reduced to the economical use of human labour-time; "to economise" ultimately meant saving on human energy and effort.

 However, according to Marx, the achievement of abstract thinking about human labour, and the ability to quantify it, is closely related to the historical development of economic exchange in general, and more specifically commodity trade (the trade in wares and merchandise).

-The expansion of trade requires the ability to measure and compare all kinds of things, not just length, volume and weight, but also time itself.
+The expansion of trade requires the ability to measure and compare all kinds of things - not just length, volume and weight, but also time itself.
 Originally, the units of measurement used were taken from everyday life—the length of a finger or limb, the volume of an ordinary container, the weight one can carry, the duration of a day or a season, the number of cattle.
-Socially standardized measurement units began to be used probably from circa 3000 BC onwards in ancient Egypt and Mesopotamia, and then state authorities began to supervise the use of measures, with rules to prevent cheating.
+Socially standardized measurement units began to be used probably from circa 3000 BC onwards in ancient Egypt and Mesopotamia, and then state authorities began to supervise the use of measures, with rules to prevent cheating and swindling (for example, supplying false quantities, overcharging, failure to pay, or selling poor quality goods).
+In a biblical story where God delivers moral guidelines to Moses which people must follow, dishonest measures and mismeasurement are explicitly prohibited: “You shall do no wrong in judgment, in measures of length or weight or quantity.
+You shall have just balances, just weights…" (Leviticus 19:35).
 Once standard measuring units existed, mathematics could begin to develop.

 In fact, Marx argues the abstraction of labour in thought is the reflex of a real process, in which commercial trade in products not only alters the way labour is viewed, but also how it is practically treated.
-In other words, when labour becomes a commercial object traded in the marketplace, then the form and content of work in the workplace will be transformed as well.
+In other words, when labour becomes a commercial object traded in the marketplace, then the form and content of work in the workplace is transformed as well, to conform to commercial requirements.
 This transformation is practically possible, because labour already contains the potential to adapt to the requirements of capitalist business.
-This potential has already been shaped up by previous schooling and training.
+This potential has already been shaped up by previous schooling and training.But Marx also comments that "The productiveness of labour that serves as [the] foundation and starting-point of [Capital], is a gift, not of nature, but of a history embracing thousands of centuries."
+In other words, human work abilities are the result of a very lengthy evolutionary social process, in which humans acquire the capacities and dispositions to do all kinds of tasks to survive and prosper.